 Some restaurants will have a couple of different set menu choices available to the customer.
 For example, a pre-theatre or supper menus, light bites with meal deal offers, tasting menus, afternoon tea and the good old fashioned a la carte.

 You might want multiple menus to always be available or only have some bokable at certain times for specific booking sizes.
-This is where 'booking offers' can come in handy to help staff (especially the kitchen) plan and prepare for service.
+This is where 'booking options' can come in handy to help staff (especially the kitchen) plan and prepare for service.

 Helpful tips to remember -